Edward J. Bloustein School of Planning and Public Policy Celebrates Twenty-Five Years

 Since 2009, the doctoral program has hosted the annual Krueckeberg Doctoral Conference at the Bloustein School, commemorating the late Professor Donald Krueckeberg’s many contributions to the PhD program and providing doctoral students with a forum for presenting their research.

 The undergraduate programs at the Bloustein School began during the 1960s with the opening of Livingston College.
 The Urban Studies and Community Development (USCD) major was enormously popular, hosting large numbers of minority and nontraditional students.
 During the 1970s, several faculty members developed interests in community health, and a new, accredited Public Health Administration major began in 1976.
 Over the course of the next decade, Social Work and Journalism emerged as new majors, and these were removed from USCD.
-By 1980, USCD was renamed the Department of Urban Studies and Community Health (USCH) and offered two undergraduate majors:
+By 1980, USCD was renamed the Department of Urban Studies and Community Health (USCH) and offered two undergraduate majors: a pre-professional (accredited) BS in Public Health Administration, and a liberal arts BA in Urban Studies.

 The majors were offered in conjunction with four of the New Brunswick undergraduate colleges, with Cook declining to accept the Urban Studies major.